spinnaker/spinnaker/docs/commands.md

  * `--account-name`: The Spinnaker account that Spinnaker will be deployed to, assuming you are runninga deployment of Spinnaker that requires an active cloud provider.
  * `--consul-address`: The address of a running Consul cluster.
 See https://www.consul.io/.
 This is only required when Spinnaker is being deployed in non-Kubernetes clustered configuration.
+ * `--consul-enabled`: Whether or not to use Consul as a service discovery mechanism to deploy Spinnaker.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--type`: Flotilla: Deploy Spinnaker with one server group per microservice, and a single shared Redis.
 LocalhostDebian: Download and run the Spinnaker debians on the machine running the Daemon.
  * `--vault-address`: The address of a running Vault datastore.
 See https://www.vaultproject.io/.This is only required when Spinnaker is being deployed in non-Kubernetes clustered configuration.
+ * `--vault-enabled`: Whether or not to use Vault as a secret storage mechanism to deploy Spinnaker.

 ---
 ## hal deploy